hecker147/some-code/README.md

 # some-code
-this is some code i wanted to make beacuse i was bored and it was in python btw this is my first github/python progect and plz say anything if hello.py  or others doesent work i appriciate your veiws and comments if anyone has any tips, please tell me if possible for github in genaral or python thanks! also, would anyone mind telling me what the heck is a apache license
+This is some code I wanted to make beacuse I was bored and it was in python.
+Btw this is my first github/python progect and plz say anything if hello.py  or others don't work.
+I appriciate your veiws and comments. if anyone has any tips, please tell me if possible for github in genaral or python thanks! also, would anyone mind telling me what the heck is a apache license?